 2. Check that their sleep environment promotes good sleep

-Can you yourself nap in a bright room in the middle of the day with tonnes of distractions?
-I sure can't and neither can your baby.
-During the day, sleep is harder to achieve than overnight as there aren't as many sleep hormones on your side.
 You can make it easier for your baby to nap well by having a very dark sleep environment (this can be your room or their own) and some nice calming white noise to block out household sounds and help your baby get into the zone for sleep.
-If your baby is under 4 months, using a swaddle for naps will help them settle more easily between sleep cycles and nap for longer.
+If your baby is under 5 months and not rolling yet, using a swaddle for naps will help them settle more easily between sleep cycles and nap for longer.

 3. Respect your child's sleep development